IELTS Speaking 2026: Top Tips & Proven Strategies

 Use a wide range of vocabulary

-To improve your vocabulary, you can read extensively in English, including newspapers, books, and magazines.
-You can also use vocabulary-building tools such as flashcards, word lists, or vocabulary apps to memorize new words and their meanings.
+To improve your vocabulary, you can read extensively in English, including newspapers like The Guardian or The Times, books, and magazines.
+Academic journals and opinion pieces are particularly useful for formal vocabulary.
+You can also use vocabulary-building tools such as flashcards, word lists, or vocabulary apps like Anki or Quizlet to memorize new words and their meanings.

 Also Read: 8 Simple Tips to Ace IELTS Essay Writing Section